klen-list/gmsv_network/README.md

 ## Planned
 Hook for `GarrysMod::AutoRefresh::HandleLuaFileChange(std::string const&)`
 Ability to mark entities with function like `SetTransmitControl`
 Hook when marked entities about to writed in `svc_PacketEntities`
+Functions/Hooks for `g_GameEventManager` with ability suppress and create events

 ## Requirements